ErwinJr2/ErwinJr2/README.md

 To compile, run the Python script `install.py`.

 ### Windows ###
-Anaconda with `numpy`, `scipy` and `matplotlib` is recommended.
+Anaconda with `numpy`, `scipy` and `matplotlib` is the recommended Python distribution.
+To create shortcut on windows, `winshell` is also necessary.
+Compiling with Visual Studio and gcc are both supported.
+Visual Studio project file and standard `Makefile` are both provided.
-To get best performance, using Visual Studio as compiler is recommended: go to the directory of ErwinJr2, run the following command in Anaconda Prompt
+To install, start Anaconda Prompt and go to the directory of ErwinJr2, run the following command:

 ```
 pip install -r requirements.txt
+pip install winshell
 python install.py --msbuild=[PATH to MSBuild.exe]
 ```
-where `[PATH to MSBuild.exe]` will be Visual Studio version dependent, for example `'C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\MSBuild.exe'`
+where `--msbuild=[PATH to MSBuild.exe]` is when using Visual Studio to compile the C code, `[PATH to MSBuild.exe]` will be Visual Studio version dependent, for example `'C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\MSBuild.exe'`.
+For gcc user it's not necessary.

 ### Linux and MacOS ###
 ```